 An Accumulation of Thousands of Difficulties That Distract From the Goal

-Dr. Richard Byyny, a Colorado academic emergency physician, shared a slide from a presentation given by the University of Chicago dean of Medical Education Dr. Holly Humphrey on burnout.
+Dr. Richard Byyny (@rbyyny), an emergency physician, shared insights from a presentation given by Dr. Holly Humphrey (@HollyJHumphrey) on burnout.
 Yes, the hours of paperwork, the countless clicks on an EMR to perform the simplest of tasks, and the alerts that are so overwhelming they get ignored are all part of it.